 2. Seeking Funding - how to access the funding to turn your project into reality

 Patrick Moriarty, Director of Training and Development at Our Community, and Fleur Anderson from Theodore, in Queensland, shared their secrets to obtaining funding.
-You can read through the recap or WATCH the recording of webinar 2.
+You can read through the recap.

 WATCH: Ann Bichel, 2013 Community Philanthropist of the Year, has raised more than $1.5 million through grants to support her local community.
 Ann shares her tips for success in this short video.